What Is a Liver Biopsy?

 In some cases, an ultrasound is carried out, examining your liver and gallbladder to determine the best biopsy site.

-You will be advised not to eat or drink anything for six hours prior to the biopsy.
+You will be advised not to eat or drink anything for about eight hours prior to the biopsy.

 It is necessary to arrange post-biopsy transportation as sedatives are often administered.